Abdul Rahman Yusuf

+On 8 January 2025, Lebanon extradited Yusuf to the UAE.

 Life

 The third son of the Islamic scholar Yusuf al-Qaradawi, he was born on September 18, 1970.
-He has been an active participant in several cultural seminars in Egypt and across the Arab world.
-He published his poems in several Egyptian and Arabic magazines and newspapers.
+He has been a participant in several cultural seminars in Egypt and across the Arab world.
+He published his poems in Egyptian and Arabic magazines and newspapers.

 A campaign leader for Mohammed El Baradei in the 2011 Egyptian revolution, he recalled the moment at which he reached Tahrir Square on 25 January 2011: